reprohack/reprohack_site/markdown_pages/templates/intro-slides-hackmd-template.md

     ## Selecting Papers

-    - **Author comments:** paper descroption and why you should choose to reproduce.
+    - **Author comments:** paper description and why you should choose to reproduce.
     - **Tags:** Tools, languages & domains
     - **No. attempts:** No. times reproduction has been attempted
     - **Mean Repro Score:** Mean reproducibility score (out of 10)